 - A valid driver license in the state of Texas with an acceptable driving record required, unless waived by management.

 - Must complete Correctional Awareness Training prior to inmate contact.

 - Must successfully complete annual in-service training requirements and pass an annual background check, both of which must be approved by Texas Department of Criminal Justice.

-- Must maintain valid license or certification for continued employment in position.
+- Must maintain a valid license or certification for continued employment in this position.